s-r-e-e-r-a-j/WebSift/README.md

 - Compatible with **Termux** and **Linux distributions**

 ## Legal Disclaimer
 This tool is intended for legal and ethical use only.
-The user is solely responsible for ensuring compliance with local laws and regulations.
 WebSift developers are not liable for misuse or unauthorized activities conducted using this tool.

 ## Installation
 1. **Clone the Repository**
 ```bash